What is canyoneering?

 Check out our guided canyoneering tours here: www.deserthighlights.com/moabcanyoneering

-What climbing or rappelling experience do I need to join a trip?
+Do I need any climbing or rappelling experience to join a trip?

 Also understand that these trips are not designed to teach you all the canyoneering skills required to go out on your own and safely descend a canyon requiring rappels.
 The trips offered by Desert Highlights are suitable for beginners because they are led by very experienced, safety conscious guides who do all the rope rigging.

-Throughout the trip descriptions on our One Day Adventures page you'll see references to "fourth class" and "fifth class" climbing.
-This classification of climbing difficulty is called the Yosemite Decimal System (YDS; not to be confused with your library's Dewey Decimal System!).
+Throughout the tour descriptions you’ll see references to “fourth class” and “fifth class” climbing.
+This classification of climbing difficulty is called the Yosemite Decimal System (YDS; not to be confused with your library’s Dewey Decimal System!).
 The YDS categorizes the various challenges of traveling over terrain into five classes: